albar965/littlenavmap-manual/en/INFO.md

 ##### Airport Tab - Files

-_Little Navmap_ will show extra links to local files if you put these into a special folder with the name of the airport ICAO ident.
+_Little Navmap_ will show extra links to local files if you put these into a special directory with the name of the airport ICAO ident.

-You have to use the translated folder names or the English variant depending on the program and system language.

 The path to the airport files is shown on top of the `Files` section.